LenowoTwinkpad/TelegramQueueBot/README.md

 - `/postnow` - Instantly posts a replied message
 - `/remove` - Removes a replied message from the queue

+### Bot doesnt support grouped attachments/albums yet, they will be added to the queue as separate messages. will be fixed one day.

-#### Huge shout out to [@sethfoxen](https://github.com/sethfoxen) for the original code base and for finally making me stop using that annoying closed source bot with egotistical owners
+### Huge shout out to [@sethfoxen](https://github.com/sethfoxen) for the original code base and for finally making me stop using that annoying closed source bot with egotistical owners

-#### Disclaimer: Some code for this bot was Ai-generated before i stopped being a lazy dumbass and started learning python like a big boy
+### Disclaimer: Some code for this bot was Ai-generated before i stopped being a lazy dumbass and started learning python like a big boy